TrooperZ/FaucetHut/README.md

 # FaucetHut
 Github Repo for Trooper's Banano Faucet Hub.

-**THIS WEBSITE IS NOW DEFUNCT DUE TO REPLIT CHANGES.**
+**Website does not run 24/7 due to repl.it changes.**
 I enjoyed making this, but sadly it has died due to repl.it making changes for websites and I couldn't keep it running 24/7 by pinging it frequently.
-I may not bring this back.

 https://faucethut.trooperz.repl.co/